 There is a very good web site where you can find out more about the church and its history here.
 On it, there are also links to other sites from which you can learn about the medieval wall paintings and many other things besides.

-The Friends of St. James has been launched with the aim of developing the links between the parish church, the regular congregation and the wider village.
-It is a way for our numerous visitors to be connected to St. James and to the wider life and ministry of the church community.
+The Friends of St. James is an organisation aimed at developing the links between the parish church, the regular congregation and the wider village and encouraging our numerous visitors to be connected to the wider life and ministry of the church community.

-If you would like to join the Friends (minimum annual subscription £24, life membership £240), please let Nick know and he will give you an application form.
+If you would like to join the Friends (minimum annual subscription £24, life membership £240), please pick up an application form from the shelf near the church door or let Nick Pike, Simon Kirby or Howard Chirgwin know and they will give you an application form.

 Other payment methods are: